 Please do not arrive to take the exam unless you have received confirmation in advance.
 You will need to present a picture ID (such as a driver’s license) when you take your exam.

 If you live near Chapel Hill, you can schedule to take your exam at the Friday Center.
-Exams are supervised at the Friday Center on weekdays for $15 fee; the fee for supervising an exam at the Friday Center for a course offered by a different school is $40.
+Exams are supervised at the Friday Center on Monday, Wednesday, and Friday at 1:30 for $15 fee; the fee for supervising an exam at the Friday Center for a course offered by a different school is $40.
 Exams taken at the Friday Center should be scheduled at least one week prior to the exam date; requests for exams to be taken elsewhere should arrive at our office at least two weeks prior to the exam date.

 Visit UNC Online Academic Services to search for an exam proctor.
 If you encounter difficulties in locating an acceptable exam center or supervisor in your area, contact Self-paced Courses for assistance.